physical therapy for stroke patients

 Is physiotherapy for brain stroke patients needed?

-Yes, it is needed because the goal of physiotherapy after a stroke is to help individuals restore as much strength and flexibility as possible by teaching them to utilise both sides of their bodies again.
+Yes, it is needed because the goal of physiotherapy after a stroke is to help individuals restore as much strength and flexibility as possible by teaching them to utilize both sides of their bodies again.

 What is the need for physiotherapy after a stroke?